CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 , where `glide` would be the Maestro module you want to run, like `qsite`, `pipeline`, `bmin`, `ligprep`, etc.

+The Maestro help has a nice summary of the different options for different modules: in Maestro help select: "Job Control Guide" -> "Running jobs" -> "Running Jobs from the Command Line" -> "The HOST, DRIVERHOST, and SUBHOST Options"

-Your job might have a "driver" or "master" process.
-It needs to run for whole duration of your work, i.e. as long as any subjobs are still running.
-It might make sense to run that on a longrun HOST while the other jobs might work on a "normal" HOST (and Slurm partition).
-Suitable splitting would reduce queuing time.
+Set the "driver" or "master" to run on "localhost:1" as it needs to run for whole duration of your workflow, i.e. as long as any subjobs are still running.
+Alternatively, if it needs a lot of resources, run that on a "longrun" HOST and the others on a "normal" HOST (i.e. "small" Slurm partition).
+Suitable splitting would reduce your queuing time.
 Asking for the longrun HOST "just in case" is not dangerous, but may lead to unnecessary queuing.

+!!!
+Note
+    For any jobs in Puhti, never allocate more than one core from `localhost` and even that, only for a driver process.

 You may be able to set the number of subjobs already in the GUI.
 Typically, it would set the